Google logo: History

-Original logo in the Baskerville Bold typeface, used from September 28, 1998 to October 29, 1998.
-It uses a different color combination from the one in use today, with the initial "G" being colored green.
+The logo used from September 28, 1998 to October 29, 1998, using the Baskerville Bold typeface, with a different color combination from the one in use today (the initial "G" being colored green).

-The logo used from October 30, 1998 to May 30, 1999, differs from the previous version with an exclamation mark added to the end, an increased shadow, letters more rounded, and different letter hues.
-Note that the color of the initial G changed from green to blue.
-This color sequence is still used today, although with different hues and font.
+The logo used from October 30, 1998 to May 30, 1999, adding an exclamation mark to the end, an increased shadow, more rounded letters, and slightly different color combinations (the color of the initial "G" being changed from green to blue), which is still used today (although with different hues and font).

-The company logo changed to one based on the Catull typeface and was used from May 31, 1999 to November 14, 2010.
+The company logo changed to one based on the Catull typeface and was used from May 31, 1999 to May 5, 2010.
 The exclamation mark was removed, and it remained the basis for the logo until August 31, 2015.